Skip to Content

 Full-Day Sightseeing Tour of Rio including Redeemer Statue

 Tick off all of Rio de Janeiro’s top sights on this full-day tour.
-In addition to the Christ de Redeemer, you’ll take a cable car to the top of Sugarloaf Mountain, eat lunch at a top steakhouse, and visit the iconic Maracanã Stadium.
+In addition to the Christ the Redeemer, you’ll take a cable car to the top of Sugarloaf Mountain, eat lunch at a top steakhouse, and visit the iconic Maracanã Stadium.
+There are actually 9 stops included in this 8-hour tour, so this is perfect if you only have one or two days in Rio.

 Half-Day Tour with Redeemer Statue and Sugarloaf Mountain

-Summit two of Rio’s mountains on this small group, half-day tour, which allows you to beat the crowds and enjoy incredible views of the city, both from Christ de Redeemer and Sugarloaf Mountain.
+Summit two of Rio’s mountains on this small group, half-day tour, which allows you to beat the crowds and enjoy incredible views of the city, both from Christ the Redeemer and Sugarloaf Mountain.
+While Christ the Redeemer was certainly impressive, we really loved Sugarloaf Mountain!
+It offers incredible panoramic views of Rio and riding the tram to the top is certainly an experience.

 Early Morning Tour

-Be one of the first people in the day to summit Corcovado Mountain and see Christ de Redeemer at its best in the morning light on this early morning tour.
+Be one of the first people in the day to summit Corcovado Mountain and see Christ the Redeemer at its best in the morning light on this early morning tour.
+This is the best time to visit, so you can enjoy the incredible site without the hoards of tourists!
 You’ll be picked up in an air-conditioned van at around 7 am and enjoy commentary from your knowledgeable guide on your way there as you pass other historical sites in Rio.

 Private tour